pgarco/llm-PhotoFinish/README.md

 ### User Input CSV

 Update data/user_input.csv to include the user messages.
-Example:

-user_message
-hi!
-Can you tell me a joke?
-Translate this sentence: "Good morning!"
-What is the capital of France?

 ### System Prompts

 Add or modify system prompts in the data/prompts/ folder.
 Each .txt file should contain a system message.
-Example file system1.txt:

-You are a highly skilled translator.
-Translate the user's input into Italian.

----

-## Customizations

-### Adding New LLMs

-To add a new LLM:
-1. Install the required Python package.
-2. Add the configuration to configs/llm_configs.json:
-   json
-   {
-     "name": "MyNewLLM",
-     "class": "my_library.MyNewLLM",
-     "params": {
-       "model": "new-model-name"
-     }
-   }

-3. Ensure the required API keys or settings are added to .env if needed.

-### Advanced Prompt Formatting

-If your use case requires structured prompts, you can customize the messages list in main.py:

-python
-from langchain_core.messages import HumanMessage, SystemMessage

-messages = [
-    SystemMessage(content="You are a helpful assistant."),
-    HumanMessage(content="Translate this to French: 'Good morning!'")
-]